michael-borkowski/java-piped-streams-test/README.md

 Oracle's implementation of the `read()` method is quite long, I won't include it here, but it can be found on the web (for example [here](http://www.docjar.com/html/api/java/io/PipedInputStream.java.html) at lines 304 to 342).

 A suggested patch would be to add a call to `notifyAll()` in `read()` immediately before the `return` statement.
-I'm not sure how that would affect overall performance, but it fixes the demonstrated issue (`awaitSpace()` exits immediately instead of waiting up to 1000 ms.
+I'm not sure how that would affect overall performance, but it fixes the demonstrated issue (`awaitSpace()` exits immediately instead of waiting up to 1000 ms).